Titan sub disaster was caused by weak safety and oversight, Coast Guard says

 The Marine Board concluded that Rush “exhibited negligence” which contributed to the deaths of four people.
 Had Rush not died in the implosion, the case would have been handed off to the U.S. Department of Justice and he may have been subject to criminal charges, the board said.

-The report also states that OceanGate reclassified its submersible passengers as “mission specialists” to bypass small passenger vessel regulations and allow submersibles to be designated as oceanic research vessels.
+The company reclassified submersible passengers as “mission specialists” to bypass regulations on small passenger vessels and designate its subs as oceanic research vessels.
 Former mission specialists and OceanGate employees said their participation was “purely for a ride in the submersible, not for scientific research,” the report states.

+To obtain his credentials, Rush submitted a fraudulent sea service letter signed by OceanGate’s chief operations officer to the Coast Guard’s National Maritime Center, the report said.
+In the letter, Rush claimed past service as a crew member on Titan and misrepresented the size of the vessel, when in fact it had never been registered or admeasured.

+An experienced submersible pilot described serious safety concerns within OceanGate’s leadership over a decade before the disaster, when Rush insisted on solo piloting his “rich friends” on a dive using a company vessel that was only licensed for scientific research.
+The trip in 2010 caused over $10,000 in damage after a critical battery component was removed without proper documentation, reinforcing the pilot’s belief that safety was not a priority at the company, according to the Coast Guard report.

 Titan's inadequacies